Telemetry: Transportation

-In the transportation industry, telemetry provides meaningful information about a vehicle or driver's performance by collecting data from sensors within the vehicle.
-This is undertaken for various reasons ranging from staff compliance monitoring, insurance rating to predictive maintenance.
+In the transportation industry, a Fleet telematics system is used to provide information about a vehicle or driver's performance by collecting data from on-board sensors, such as a GPS tracking unit or a telematics control unit (TCU).
+This is undertaken for various reasons ranging from staff compliance monitoring, insurance rating, fuel management to predictive maintenance.

-Telemetry is used to link traffic counter devices to data recorders to measure traffic flows and vehicle lengths and weights.
+As part of an Intelligent transportation system, telemetry is used to link traffic counter devices to data recorders to measure traffic flows and vehicle lengths and weights.

 Telemetry is used by the railway industry for measuring the health of trackage.
 This permits optimized and focused predictive and preventative maintenance.
 Typically this is done with specialized trains, such as the New Measurement Train used in the United Kingdom by Network Rail, which can check for track defects, such as problems with gauge, and deformations in the rail.
 Japan uses similar, but quicker trains, nicknamed Doctor Yellow.
-Such trains, besides checking the tracks, can also verify whether or not there are any problems with the overhead power supply (catenary), where it's installed.
-Dedicated rail inspection companies, such as Sperry Rail, have their own customized rail cars and rail-wheel equipped trucks that use a variety of methods, including lasers, ultrasound, and induction (measuring resulting magnetic fields from running electricity into rails) to find any defects.
+Such trains, besides checking the tracks, can also verify whether or not there are any problems with the overhead power supply (catenary), where it is installed.
+Dedicated rail inspection companies, such as Sperry Rail, have their own customized rail cars and rail-wheel equipped trucks, that use a variety of methods, including lasers, ultrasound, and induction (measuring resulting magnetic fields from running electricity into rails) to find any defects.